Skip Content

 In May 2024, ground-breaking changes to the law on how IPP licences can be terminated were approved by Parliament in the Victims and Prisoners Act 2024.
 Read more about the changes here.

-It has been announced that the changes come into force in two phases, the first on the 1 November 2024 introduces an automatic termination of licence after a qualifying period.
-The second phase commences on the 1 February 2025 and will reduce the length of the qualifying period before a licence is reviewed by the Parole Board.
+The changes came into force in two phases, the first on 1 November 2024 introduced an automatic termination of licence after a qualifying period.
+The second phase commenced on 1 February 2025 and reduced the length of the qualifying period before a licence is reviewed by the Parole Board.

 The provisions are complex.
 To help those serving IPPs, and their family and friends understand the position for them, the Howard League, together with Dr Laura Janes, the Prison Reform Trust and Prisoners’ Advice Service, have prepared a practical ‘how-to’ guide.
 The legal guide explains when and how a person serving an IPP or DPP sentence can get their licence terminated.
-The guide was updated in September 2024 to reflect the announcement re commencement dates for the Victims and Prisoners Act 2024.
+This guide was updated in June 2026 to reflect the changes introduced by the Sentencing Act 2026.

 • Join the Howard League